-Bombari is a Cypriot traditional recipe which resembles like sausage but it is actually a cooked meal.
-The pork intestine is thoroughly washed and filled with a mixture of ground meat, rice, herbs and spices and then it is cooked.
+Bombari is a Cypriot traditional recipe which resembles like sausage but it is made with ground pork and rice and is actually a cooked meal.

 Saganaki is a pan seared cheese, one of the best Greek mezedes (plural or mezes).
 For my readers who are new to this blog, mezes is an appetizer served with wine, ouzo or tsikoudia.
 There is a lot of false information given on the internet and if your read about saganaki in Wikipedia, you will read…